Massachusetts business owners, industry trade groups, and advocates ask lawmakers to reform the Cannabis Control Commission…

 We hope that you find the following public comments regarding your proposed regulatory changes helpful and welcome the opportunity to discuss them further.

 Cannabis delivery licenses are exclusively available to people from communities harmed by the war on drugs.
-But these local small businesses owned by Black, Brown, low-income, and previously arrested people […]
+But these local small businesses owned by Black, Brown, low-income, and previously arrested people have been held back by burdensome regulations.
+Thanks to advocacy from delivery businesses and advocates like you, the CCC is on the verge of passing […]

 More than a dozen cultivation, manufacturing, and dispensary owners, along with BECMA and EON, are raising concerns about repeated reports that owners of Ascend Wellness — a large, multistate operator founded and headquartered in Massachusetts — have violated the Commonwealth’s ownership limits.